drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/04.customers/03.profiles/docs.md

 - TBD

 #### [Profile configuration](02.profile-configuration)
+- Add a Contact phone field to the customer profile type.
+- Create a new profile type to capture additional information about your customers.
-- Learn about configuration options for profile types such as the *customer profile* type.
+- Learn about configuration options for profile types.

+#### [Profile management](03.profile-management)
 - Control access to profiles and their fields for your customers and administrative users.

-#### [Profile management](03.profile-management)
-- Design and customize the profile management experience for administrative users.
+- Use the Field Permissions module to customize...
 - Add and edit profiles on behalf of customers.
+- Profile view?
 - Learn options for importing and exporting profiles.

 #### [Code recipes](04.code-recipes)